aghie/hpac/README.md

 - `--model_weights` The path to the weights file to be used by the model  (ignoring the index that indicates that was the *n* trained model in the previous step).
 - `--timestep` Number of timesteps (needed for sequential models).

+## Acknowledgements

+This work has received funding from the European Research Council (ERC), under the European Union's Horizon 2020 research and innovation programme (FASTPARSE, grant agreement No 714150).

 # Citation

 David Vilares and Carlos Gómez-Rodríguez.
 Harry Potter and the Action Prediction Challenge from Natural Language.
 2019 Annual Conference of the North American Chapter of the Association for Computational Linguistics.
 To appear.